Automations

 8. Continue each path with the next useful action, wait, condition, or end step.

-9. Review both paths from the subscriber's point of view before activating the automation.
+9. Review both paths from the subscriber's point of view before you activate the automation.

 ## Metrics and Operations

-Automation metrics help you see how subscribers move through the workflow.
-Node counts show how many subscribers are waiting at a step and how many have passed through.
-These counts are useful for finding bottlenecks, dead ends, and unexpectedly popular paths.
+Automation metrics show how subscribers move through the workflow.
+Node counts show how many subscribers are waiting at a step and how many have passed through that step.
+Use these counts to find bottlenecks, dead ends, and paths that more subscribers enter than expected.

 Automations have three operating states: